 Sport Cyberpsychology is the first book devoted to assessing the influence of technology on human interaction, behaviour and mental health in a sport context, gathering research on the use of technology and the Internet by athletes, coaches and sport science support staff.

 The book identifies the potential impact of technology on athletes' mental preparation for competition, as well as the role of technology in improving performance.
-It explores the use of technology by athletes and sports organisations for social interaction, while also considering the 'darker' side of athletes’ internet use.
+It explores the use of technology by athletes and sport organisations for social interaction, while also considering the 'darker' side of athletes’ Internet use.

 It covers topics including:

-Accessibly written and providing access to a companion website which features lecture slides, reading lists, video links and suggested social media accounts, Sport Cyberpsychology offers a complete resource for students and instructors alike.
-It is important reading for any students of sport psychology, sports coaching or sport media, as well as coaches, athletes, and athlete support staff.
+Accessibly written, with a companion website featuring lecture slides, reading lists, video links and suggested social media accounts, Sport Cyberpsychology offers a complete resource for students and instructors alike.
+It is important reading for any students of sport psychology, sport coaching or sport media, as well as coaches, athletes and sport science support staff.